Modules

 • Devices and platforms

-• Current overview of mobile application localization
+• Current overview of mobile app localization

-• Tools for Localizing Applications
+• Tools for localizing mobile apps

-• The mobile application localization process
+• The mobile app localization process

 • Tools and resources for mobile app localization